Robert Charles Browne: Arrest, trial and imprisonment

 Two years after the discovery of Church's remains, investigators focused on matching the evidence left at the crime scene, specifically on the fingerprints left behind by the killer.
 One of the investigators, Tom Carney, eventually submitted them to AFIS, which got a match to Browne through the past felony convictions in Louisiana.
 Because of this, he was arrested and charged with Church's murder on March 28, 1995.

 Not long after, Browne accepted a plea bargain proposed by District Attorney John Anderson, in which he would plead guilty to Church's murder in exchange for the state not seeking the death sentence against him and would drop all additional charges (with the exception of first-degree murder).
 As a result, he was instead sentenced to life imprisonment without parole.
 Over the years, Browne started writing numerous cryptic letters to the El Paso County Sheriff's Office, one of which stated that "the score is you 1, the other team 48."
 Eventually, various investigators started privately communicating with Browne, who gradually revealed through poetry and prose that he had supposedly killed 48 or 49 people since 1970.

 Whilst initially skeptical of his claims, interest in his confessions was bolstered after Browne accepted a plea deal relating to the 1987 murder of Rocio Sperry, for which he was given another life term.
 Shortly after his plea, investigators from the Mendoza reported that they were seeking a DNA link back to Browne, but nothing came out of this inquiry.

 Veracity of claims

 The reception towards Browne's claims have been mixed.
-While several seasoned investigators and writers specializing in studying serial killers, among them Robert Ressler and James Alan Fox, have stated that he is likely responsible for more murders than those for which he was convicted but also believe Browne is exaggerating the number of victims.
+While several seasoned investigators and writers specializing in studying serial killers, among them Robert Ressler and James Alan Fox, have stated that he is likely responsible for more murders than those for which he was convicted, they also believe Browne is exaggerating the number of victims.
 These doubts have been shared by family members of some of his supposed victims, most notably those of Faye Self, who have publicly stated that the real killer was another man.

 Browne's interactions with investigator Charlie Hess were extensively detailed in an article published in The New York Times, titled "The Confessor".
 Some media outlets later criticized the article for facilitating blind belief in Browne's claims.